MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 >[!NOTE]
 > - From VMM 2019 UR1, **One Connected** network type is changed as **Connected Network**.
 > - VMM 2019 UR2 and later supports IPv6.
-> - IPv6 is supported for IPSec tunnel, GRE tunnel and L3 layer tunnel.
+> - IPv6 is supported for IPSec tunnel, GRE tunnel, and L3 layer tunnel.

 ::: moniker-end

 ::: moniker range="sc-vmm-2022"

 >[!NOTE]
-> - IPv6 is supported for IPSec tunnel, GRE tunnel and L3 layer tunnel.
+> - IPv6 is supported for IPSec tunnel, GRE tunnel, and L3 layer tunnel.

 ::: moniker-end